Strangeways Here We Come (film): Background

-The film's writer and director, Chris Green, said: “This was made by someone who lived there.
+The film's writer and director, Chris Green, said: "This was made by someone who lived there.
 Growing up on Spike Island we saw a lot of violence.
-I can honestly say that 90 per cent of what you see in that film is true - its stuff I’ve seen, stuff I’ve experienced or know about.
+I can honestly say that 90 per cent of what you see in that film is true - it's stuff I've seen, stuff I've experienced or know about.
 Apart from the murder, obviously."